-

 A Stacking Service

-such as The Service Bureau will accept accounts from multiple customers
+as The Service Bureau—accepts accounts from multiple businesses that

 -